Opening a Business in Unincorporated County

 Once you have verified that your business is a permitted use, you are ready to move on to the next step.

-Second Step The second step is to apply for an occupancy permit from the Building Division, which will include your zoning confirmation.
+The second step is to apply for an occupancy permit from the Building and Code Enforcement Division, which will include your zoning confirmation.
 The occupancy permit will require you to set up an inspection of the building to verify safety and health code compliance.
-If you plan to make any modifications to the building, you will need to discuss those changes with the Building Division to determine if a building permit is required.
+If you plan to change the use and/or make any modifications to the building, you will need to discuss those changes with the Building and Code Enforcement Division to determine if a Change of Use or building permit is required.

 You should also contact the appropriate fire district to see if they require an inspection.

-Third Step The third and final step is to make application for your merchant’s license.
-Once you have obtained your occupancy permit and zoning confirmation take them, along with your state tax number, to the Finance Office.
+The third and final step is to determine if you need a merchant’s license.
+Once you have obtained your occupancy permit, zoning confirmation, and state tax number, you will need to contact the Finance Department.

-If your business involves food service or preparation you will need to bring the appropriate health department license also.
-It is recommended that you call the Finance Office prior to your visit.
-Some types of businesses do not require a merchant’s license.
+If your business involves food service or preparation, you also will need the appropriate license from Public Health.
+It is recommended that you call the Finance Department prior to your visit.
+Some types of businesses do not require a merchant's license.